Alfred Grislawski: War against the Soviet Union

 The Gruppe then moved to an airfield at Taganrog on 2 November where they stayed until 1 January 1942.
 In November the Red Army regrouped and conducted a well-orchestrated recapture of Rostov.
 Here, Grislawski received the Front Flying Clasp of the Luftwaffe for Fighter Pilots in Gold (Frontflugspange für Jäger in Gold) on 5 December.
 The following day, he claimed two I-16 fighters shot down followed by another I-16 fighter and a R-Z reconnaissance bomber two days later.
 On 1 January 1942, III.
-Gruppe relocated to Kharkov where they remained until 29 April.
+Gruppe relocated to Kharkov where they fought in the Barvenkovo–Lozovaya offensive and remained until 29 April.
 Grislawski claimed his first aerial victory of 1942 and 12th overall on 4 January when he shot down a Kharkiv KhAI-5 reconnaissance and light bomber aircraft, also referred to as the R-10, near Kotschetowka, located approximately 5 km north of Dobrinka.
 Three days later, Grislawski was promoted to Feldwebel (technical sergeant) and in mid-January, he was given home leave.
 He returned to his unit in late February which was still based at Kharkov.
 On 8 March, Grislawski claimed his next aerial victory on his sixteenth combat mission following his return from home leave.
 That day, he was credited with the destruction of a Yak-1 fighter.

 On 29 April, III.
-Gruppe had relocated to Zürichtal, a small village at the Inhul in the former German settlement west of Feodosia in the Crimea.
+Gruppe had relocated to Zürichtal, a small village at the Inhul in the former German settlement west of Feodosia in the Crimea during the Crimean campaign.
 On 1 May, the Gruppe was subordinated to VIII.
-Fliegerkorps and was supporting the 11th Army in the Battle of the Kerch Peninsula.
-Grislawski recorded his 20th claim on 30 April, when he shot down a Soviet I-15bis fighter-bomber.
+Fliegerkorps and was supporting the 11th Army in the Battle of the Kerch Peninsula and the Siege of Sevastopol.
+Here, Grislawski claimed his 20th aerial victory on 30 April, when he shot down two Polikarpov I-15 fighters, one northeast of Feodosia and the second south of Kerch.
+On 5 May, Leutnant Gerhard Köppen was shot down over the Sea of Azov and was posted as missing in action.
+He was last seen swimming when two Soviet boats approached the area.
+In an attempt to save Köppen from capture, Grislawski made a strafing attack on the boats.